-2262 • The PA will select a separate population for sensitive material that is accountable to 2263 contracts administered by DCMA to determine the adequacy of consumption of those 2264 items.
-2265 • Sensitive items are tested using a double sampling plan that identifies defects of 10% or 2266 more, if they exist, 97% of the time.
-2267 2268 FACTORS FOR THE PA TO ADDRESS IN AUDIT REPORT FOR IDENTIFIED 2269 NONCOMPLIANCES: 2270 • In the Audit Report, the PA will explain the consumption analysis, addressing the source 2271 used for each data element (e.g., the total quantity needed was computed by multiplying 2272 the quantity needed per end item as identified in the BOM by the total number of end 2273 items) for each item sampled, and will assess whether the consumption was reasonable and authorized under the contract terms and conditions.
-2274 2275 2275 2276 • PAs will also describe the rationale used to determine whether the consumption of the selected samples was reasonable.
-2270 screeted samples was reasonable.
-2278 2279 PMSA ELEMENT 17 - MOVEMENT 2280 2281 REQUIREMENT: 2282 FAR 52.245-1(f)(1)(viii)(A), Utilizing Government property: "The Contractor shallmove 2283 Government Property only as authorized under this contract."
-2284 2285 BACKGROUND: 2286 • Contractors are required to manage the movement of Government property to ensure the 2287 physical protection of the property.
-2288 • Contractors routinely transport property from receiving areas to storage facilities, to 2289 manufacturing areas, or other locations.
-The contractor may use a variety of processes to 2290 transport Government property.
-Movement may require the use of material handling 2291 equipment such as forklifts, cranes, hoists, positioning equipment, tugs, motor vehicles, 2292 and other equipment.
-2293 DDACEDUDEC 2294 PROCEDURES: 2295 2296 In order to be considered compliant, the contractor's procedures must establish processes to minimize or prevent possible damage to property.
-Where appropriate, the contractor's 2290 procedures must also address controls for the proper operation of material handling equipment 2298 including roles and responsibilities of authorized operators.
-2299 including roles and responsionales of authorized operators.
-2300 Compliant procedures must ensure that accurate location changes are promptly posted to 2301 the record any time Government property is moved unless that property is managed using the 2302 low risk practice methodology as described in the DCMA Low Risk Practice SOP.
-2303 2304 There are some contractors that do not create separate movement documentation for 2305 internal moves, and instead document those move solely by updating the location data element in 2306 the property record.
-A contractor that uses this methodology would need to clearly describe this 2307 process in the written procedures in order to be considered compliant.
+- contracts administered by DCMA to determine the adequacy of consumption of those items. - O Sensitive items are tested using a double sampling plan that identifies defects of 10% or more, if they exist, 97% of the time.

+- In the Audit Report, the PA will explain the consumption analysis, addressing the source used for each data element (e.g., the total quantity needed was computed by multiplying the quantity needed per end item as identified in the BOM by the total number of end items) for each item sampled, and will assess whether the consumption was reasonable and authorized under the contract terms and conditions. - PAs will also describe the rationale used to determine whether the consumption of the selected samples was reasonable.

+PMSA ELEMENT 17 - MOVEMENT

+"The Contractor shall...move...
+Government Property only as authorized under this contract."

+- Contractors are required to manage the movement of Government property to ensure the physical protection of the property. - Contractors routinely transport property from receiving areas to storage facilities, to manufacturing areas, or other locations.
+The contractor may use a variety of processes to transport Government property.
+Movement may require the use of material handling equipment such as forklifts, cranes, hoists, positioning equipment, tugs, motor vehicles, and other equipment.

+In order to be considered compliant, the contractor's procedures must establish processes to minimize or prevent possible damage to property.
+Where appropriate, the contractor's procedures must also address controls for the proper operation of material handling equipment including roles and responsibilities of authorized operators.

+Compliant procedures must ensure that accurate location changes are promptly posted to the record any time Government property is moved.

+There are some contractors that do not create separate movement documentation for internal moves, and instead document those move solely by updating the location data element in the property record.
+A contractor that uses this methodology would need to clearly describe this process in the written procedures in order to be considered compliant.

-OBJECTIVE: The PA is responsible for determining whether the contractor performs movement of Government property under proper authority, whether appropriate support the contractor.
-Additionally, the PA will determine whether the contractor adequately protects
+The PA is responsible for determining whether the contractor performs movement of Government property under proper authority, whether appropriate support documentation is prepared and maintained, and that location changes are promptly recorded by the contractor.
+Additionally, the PA will determine whether the contractor adequately protects Government property during movement, and whether the contractor promptly reported any losses resulting from inadequate protection.